PST 101 - Introduction to Retail Sales Taxes

 Who has Them ?

 Prior to the implementation and recent expansion of the Hamonized Sales Tax (as described further below, the "HST"), nine out of the ten Canadian provinces levied provincial sales and use taxes, which we will refer to alternately as either "PST" (i.e., provincial sales tax) or "RST" (i.e., provincial retail sales tax).

-With the recent expansion of the HST to Ontario and British Columbia in July 2010, only three Canadian provinces now levy a stand-alone PST, these being each of, Saskatchewan, Manitoba, and Prince Edward Island (all employing enactments entitled the Retail Sales Tax Act).
+With the recent expansion of the HST to Ontario in July 2010, only four Canadian provinces now levy a stand-alone PST, these being each of: British Columbia, Saskatchewan, Manitoba, and Prince Edward Island (all employing enactments entitled the Retail Sales Tax Act).
 Quebec now employs the "Quebec Sales Tax" (the "QST"), which is almost fully harmonized with the federal Goods and Services Tax ("GST"), but does contain some important differences.

 The last Canadian province, Alberta, does not levy a PST, and neither do Canada's three territories of Yukon, Nunavut or Northwest Territories.